 Postbellum Bostonians suffering from consumption, scrofula, and respiratory ailments were importuned to visit the offices of C.L.
 Blood, M.D.
-There, they would be administered something he called “oxygenized air” and advertised, confusingly and redundantly, as “A CURE IN ANY CURABLE CURE.”
-Oxygenized air was merely laughing gas, which was neither a cure nor air, but was said to operate—in properly pseudoscientific onomastics—by “decomposing the impure matter in the blood and expelling it through the pores.”
+There, they would be administered something Blood called “oxygenized air” and advertised, confusingly and redundantly, as “A CURE IN ANY CURABLE CURE.”
+Oxygenized air was merely laughing gas, which was neither a cure nor air, but was said by Dr. Blood to operate—in properly pseudoscientific onomastics—by “decomposing the impure matter in the blood and expelling it through the pores.”

 It was Blood’s first foray into quackery.
 Things escalated.